US officials link Iran to emails meant to intimidate voters

 “You should be confident that your vote counts,” Wray said.
 “Early, unverified claims to the contrary should be viewed with a healthy dose of skepticism.”

+The two officials called out both Russia and Iran for having obtained voter registration information, though such data is sometimes easily accessible and there was no allegation either country had hacked a database for it.
+Iran used the information to push out spoofed emails, officials said, and also created a video that Ratcliffe said falsely suggested that voters could cast fraudulent ballots from overseas.

-Wray and Ratcliffe did not describe the emails linked to Iran, but officials familiar with the matter said the U.S. has linked Tehran to messages sent to Democratic voters in at least four battleground states that falsely purported to be from the neo-fascist group Proud Boys and that warned “we will come after you” if the recipients didn’t vote for Trump.
+Wray and Ratcliffe did not describe the emails linked to Iran, but officials familiar with the matter said the U.S. has linked Tehran to messages sent to Democratic voters in at least four states, including battleground locations like Pennsylvania, Florida and Arizona.
+The emails falsely purported to be from the far-right group Proud Boys and warned that “we will come after you” if the recipients didn’t vote for Trump.

-The officials also said Iran and Russia had obtained voter registration data, though such data is considered easily, publicly accessible.
-Tehran used the information to send out the spoofed emails, which were sent to voters in states including Pennsylvania and Florida.
+Though Democratic voters were targeted, Ratcliffe said the spoofed emails were intended to hurt Trump, though he did not elaborate on how.
+It would not be the first time that the Trump administration has said Tehran is working against the president.

+Alireza Miryousefi, a spokesman for Iran’s mission to the United Nations, denied Tehran had anything to do with the alleged voter intimidation.

+“Unlike the U.S., Iran does not interfere in other country’s elections,” Miryousefi wrote on Twitter.
+“The world has been witnessing U.S.′ own desperate public attempts to question the outcome of its own elections at the highest level.”

-Trump, speaking at a rally in North Carolina, made no reference to the press conference but repeated a familiar campaign assertion that Iran is opposed to his reelection.
+Trump, speaking at a rally in North Carolina, made no reference to the announcement, but repeated a familiar campaign assertion that Iran is opposed to his reelection.
 He promised that if he wins another term he will swiftly reach a new accord with Iran over its nuclear program.

 “Iran doesn’t want to let me win.
 China doesn’t want to let me win,” Trump said.
 “The first call I’ll get after we win, the first call I’ll get will be from Iran saying let’s make a deal.”

-While state-backed Russian hackers are known to have infiltrated U.S. election infrastructure in 2016, there is no evidence that Iran has ever done so.
+While state-backed Russian hackers are known to have infiltrated U.S. election infrastructure in 2016, there is no evidence that Iran has ever done so, and it was not clear how officials were able to identify Iran so quickly.

+The operation represented something of a departure in cyber-ops for Iran, which sought for the first time on record to undermine voter confidence.
+Iran’s previous operations have been mostly propaganda and espionage.

+A top cyberthreat analyst, John Hultquist of FireEye, said the striking development marked “a fundamental shift in our understanding of Iran’s willingness to interfere in the democratic process.
+While many of their operations have been focused on promoting propaganda in pursuit of Iran’s interests, this incident is clearly aimed at undermining voter confidence.”

 The voter intimidation operation apparently used email addresses obtained from state voter registration lists, which include party affiliation and home addresses and can include email addresses and phone numbers.
 Those addresses were then used in an apparently widespread targeted spamming operation.
 The senders claimed they would know which candidate the recipient was voting for in the Nov.
 3 election, for which early voting is ongoing.